Traveling to San Juan Island

 Leave your Car Behind!
 We recommend that you park your car on the mainland and travel as a foot passenger.
 You will save both time and money.
 Be sure to allow a minimum of one hour for ticketing, parking, and boarding.
-Ferry parking lot fees are: $10 up to 24 hours; $25 up to 3 days/72 hours; $40 one week; RVs $20 for 24 hours.
-Ask the attendants where to park when purchasing your tickets.
+Ferry parking lot fees are roughly: $10 up to 24 hours; $25 up to 3 days/72 hours; $40 one week; RVs $20 for 24 hours.

-Bringing a Vehicle to San Juan Island: You must have your vehicle in the ferry line-up at least one to three hours in advance of sailing.
+Bringing a Vehicle to San Juan Island Have your vehicle in line at least 30 minutes in advance of sailing or you will lose your reservation.
+If you don’t have a reservation, you must have your vehicle in the ferry line-up at least one to three hours in advance of sailing at the best of times.
 The longest wait times are for ferries sailing weekday afternoons / early evenings and any time Fridays and Saturdays.
 Peak vacation times like holidays and mid-summer weekends (Friday and Saturday in particular) may require even longer wait times.

-If you've decided to brave the ferry lines and bring your car to San Juan Island, you will find that parking is free anywhere in Friday Harbor.
-Just drive several blocks from the ferry terminal to find an unrestricted parking spot.
-Our kayak trip email confirmation that you receive after making your tour reservation has a link to parking map of Friday Harbor.
+Parking in Friday Harbor is free, but you must drive several blocks from the ferry terminal to find an unrestricted parking spot.
+Our kayak trip confirmation email that you receive after making your tour reservation has a link to parking map of Friday Harbor.

 Passenger-only Excursion Boats such as the “Victoria Clipper” are an alternative to the Washington State Ferry.
 Depending on the city you are traveling from, you may not need any land transportation and avoid all highways, instead enjoying the relaxation and scenery of water travel the entire way.
 However, passenger-only boats don’t always work for all travel itineraries as extra nights in Friday Harbor may be required before and/or after your kayak trip.

-Your choices are incredibly varied, and your main decisions will be budget and either an in-town or rural location.
+Your choices are incredibly varied, and your main decisions will be determined by your vacation budget and the preference for an in-town or rural location.
 To obtain the widest choice of options, reservations for all types of accommodations should be made as far in advance as possible!
-Click on the following links to obtain more informaton on accommodations in Friday Harbor and elsewhere on San Juan Island:
+Click on the following links to obtain more information on accommodations in Friday Harbor and elsewhere on San Juan Island: